NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 then bundle adjustment may be necessary (:numref:`bundle_adjustment`).

 What follows are two examples of processing non-Earth data.
 An example using Earth data is in :numref:`dg_tutorial`.
+The various stereo algorithms are discussed in :numref:`nextsteps`.
 More examples can be found in :numref:`examples`.

 .. _nonearth_tutorial: